 Gillian’s professional training was in Primary Education, specialising in Embroidery and she became interested in North Country Quilting when she lived in Durham in 1982.
 From 1985 to 2000 Gillian taught Patchwork and Quilting at various locations in the Durham area.
 She taught no less than eight members of the current Durham Quilters group and both of the two honorary lifetime members also.

 It has made me think (again!) about the influence a teacher can have: many people now living in the Durham area are quilting because Gillian taught them.
-I am currently teaching a ‘My First Quilt’ course at the moment, which I enjoy very much.
+I am currently teaching a ‘Make Your First Quilt’ course at the moment, which I enjoy very much.
 You never do know what someone will do with what you teach them…

 Who taught you to quilt?
 Do get in touch.